wp-plugins/quick-contact-form/readme.txt

 == Changelog ==

+= 6.8.1 =
+*   Bug fix to the multiuse selector fields
+*   fixed broken link to CSS editor

 = 6.8 =
 *   Added second multi use field
 *   Changed selector fields to mulit use fields